2000–01 Vancouver Grizzlies season

-Shareef Abdur-Rahim averaged 20.5 points and 9.1 rebounds per game, while Michael Dickerson finished second on the team in scoring averaging 16.3 points per game, and Mike Bibby provided the team with 15.9 points, 8.4 assists and 1.3 steals per game.
+Shareef Abdur-Rahim averaged 20.5 points and 9.1 rebounds per game, while Michael Dickerson finished second on the team in scoring averaging 16.3 points per game, and Mike Bibby provided the team with 15.9 points, 8.4 assists and 1.3 steals per game, and also led them with 108 three-point field goals.
 In addition, Bryant Reeves averaged 8.3 points and 6.0 rebounds per game, while Jones contributed 6.5 points and 3.2 assists per game, Strickland provided with 6.4 points and 3.0 assists per game in 22 games after the trade, and Grant Long averaged 6.0 points and 4.2 rebounds per game.
 Meanwhile, Abdul-Rauf contributed 6.5 points per game, Swift averaged 4.9 points, 3.6 rebounds and 1.0 blocks per game, Massenburg averaged 4.5 points and 4.0 rebounds per game, and Austin provided with 4.3 points and rebounds per game each.
 During the NBA All-Star weekend at the MCI Center in Washington, D.C., Swift participated in the NBA Slam Dunk Contest.

-On April 14, the Grizzlies played their final home game at General Motors Place in Vancouver; the Grizzlies lost to the Houston Rockets, 100–95 as Steve Francis, who had been drafted by the Grizzlies, but refused to play for the team, was booed throughout the game.
-In their final game on April 18 as the "Vancouver Grizzlies", the club played the Golden State Warriors in Oakland, California; the Grizzlies beat the Warriors, 95–81 to avoid another 60-loss season.
+On April 14, the Grizzlies played their final home game at General Motors Place in Vancouver; the Grizzlies lost to the Houston Rockets by a score of 100–95, as second-year star Steve Francis, who had been drafted by the Grizzlies, but refused to play for the team, was booed throughout the game.
+In their final game on April 18 as the "Vancouver Grizzlies", the team played against the Golden State Warriors on the road at The Arena in Oakland; the Grizzlies defeated the Warriors by a score of 95–81 to avoid another 60-loss season, as Abdur-Rahim posted a double-double of 26 points and 22 rebounds.
+The Grizzlies' home-game attendance continued to decrease, as the team finished 26th in the NBA with an attendance of 563,218 at General Motors Place during the regular season, which was the fourth-lowest in the league.

-The franchise moved to Memphis, and began play in the 2001–02 NBA season as the Memphis Grizzlies.
-Also following the season, Abdur-Rahim was traded to the Atlanta Hawks for the 3rd pick in the draft (Pau Gasol), while Bibby was traded to the Sacramento Kings, Jones signed as a free agent with the Detroit Pistons, Strickland signed with the Boston Celtics, and Abdul-Rauf and Doug West both retired.
+The franchise moved to Memphis, and became known as the Memphis Grizzlies the following season.
+Meanwhile, Abdur-Rahim was traded to the Atlanta Hawks in exchange for the third overall pick in the 2001 NBA draft (Pau Gasol), while Bibby was traded to the Sacramento Kings, Jones signed as a free agent with the Detroit Pistons, Strickland signed with the Boston Celtics, and Abdul-Rauf and Doug West both retired.